You may live in the City of Oaks, but there’s a wealth of other trees suitable for your Raleigh home landscape design.

 The DIY route for creating your treescape is the least expensive upfront, but if you’re not an expert in landscape design, mistakes could lead to costly repairs down the line.

-Going with a landscape architect in the first place, whether it’s to design a plan only or to design and install, will ensure trees are planted in the right places and with the utmost care.
+Going with a landscape architect, whether it’s to design a plan only or to design and install, will ensure trees are planted in the right places and with the utmost care.

 Main Photo Credit: Sharkshock / Adobe Stock